What causes Merkel cell carcinoma?

 Although we know some of the things that can raise a person’s risk of Merkel cell carcinoma (MCC), it’s not clear exactly how these things might cause MCC.

 MCC does not seem to run in families, so the DNA changes that lead to MCC are not likely to be inherited from a person’s parents.
-Instead, these changes probably take place during a person’s lifetime.
+Instead, these changes probably happen during the person’s life.
 Sometimes these changes might just be random events that happen inside cells, without having an outside cause.
 But sometimes the cause might be something specific, like long-term sun exposure or infection with the Merkel cell polyomavirus (MCV).

 Ultraviolet (UV) radiation can damage the DNA inside skin cells.
 Sometimes this damage affects certain genes that control how and when cells grow and divide, which may be the first step on the path to cancer.

-The role of MCV infection in the development of MCC is not yet clear.
-For one thing, it’s not clear exactly how infection with MCV might lead to MCC.
-Researchers have found that the virus can cause cells to make a protein that turns off tumor suppressor genes, which might be how this happens.
+How MCV infection plays a role in the development of MCC is not completely clear.
+But researchers have found that the virus can get inside cells and cause them to make a protein that turns off tumor suppressor genes, which might lead to MCC.

-The importance of MCV infection might help explain why the risk of MCC is higher in people with weakened immune systems.
-It might be that the virus is normally kept in check by the immune system.
-A suppressed immune system could allow the virus to grow and flourish, which in turn might raise the risk of MCC.
+The importance of MCV infection might help explain why people with weakened immune systems have a higher risk of MCC.
+It might be that the virus is normally kept in check (but not eliminated completely) by the immune system.
+A weakened immune system could allow the virus to grow and flourish, which in turn might raise the risk of MCC.

 Scientists are looking for the specific DNA changes inside MCC cells to help explain what causes it.
-A better understanding of how damaged DNA leads to MCC might also be used to design treatments to overcome or repair the damage.
+A better understanding of how damaged DNA leads to MCC might also be used to design better treatments for it.